How to start a pop-up shop

 A suitable location for your pop-up shop can be found through estate agents or the municipality, for example.
 They know which premises are empty or will soon become vacant.
 Tell others about your plans.
 Maybe they will give you a tip on a suitable building.

-Check online specialist networks such as popupplaza.nl (in Dutch), ruimtetehuurtekoop.nl (in Dutch), and loggersconsultancy.nl (in Dutch).
+Check online specialist networks such as popupplaza.nl , ruimtetehuurtekoop.nl, and loggersconsultancy.nl (all links in Dutch).
 They help you find a suitable space.
 Check out train stations in your area.
 Maybe you can lease a space there.
 The Dutch public transportation company NS rents out temporary retail spaces at train stations (in Dutch) to entrepreneurs.

 - Where your target audience is.
 Do they live in a small village in the countryside or in a big city?